 - Intra-company transferees

 - Service providers (if not work permit exempt)

-- Graduates on an orientation year permit
+- Graduates on an orientation year permit in the Netherlands

-- Family members of single permit holders
+- Family members of Dutch residents of single permit holders

 For these foreign nationals, employers need to obtain a separate Dutch work permit (tewerkstellingsvergunning, TWV) issued by the UWV.
 The foreign national – or the employer on their behalf – must also apply for a Dutch residence permit for stays of more than 90 days, with an entry permit (MVV), if applicable.